-Authorize a General Lease - Recreational Use to Glen Ikemoto and Clark Cable beginning June 28, 2016, for a term of 10 years, for the installation, use and maintenance of one mooring buoy as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; annual rent in the amount of \$125, with an annual Consumer Price Index adjustment; and Protection and Indemnity or Watercraft Liability Insurance in the amount of no less than \$500,000 per occurrence.
+Authorize a General Lease - Recreational Use to Paul K. Wright and Taun M. Wright, beginning June 28, 2016, for a term of 10 years, for the use and maintenance of an existing mooring buoy not previously authorized by the Commission as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; annual rent in the amount of \$125, with an annual Consumer Price Index adjustment; and Protection and Indemnity or Watercraft Liability Insurance in the amount of no less than \$500,000 per occurrence.